mhdzumair/MediaFusion/README.md

   - 📺 **TamilUltra & NowMeTV**: Get the best of Live TV channels right at your fingertips.
   - 🔄 **Prowlarr Integration**: Supercharge your scraping streams with Prowlarr's powerful integration.
   - 🌊 **Torrentio/KnightCrawler Streams**: Optional scraping streams directly from Torrentio/KnightCrawler streams for even more variety.
+  - 🔍 **Zilean DMM Search**: Search for movies and TV shows with [Zilean DMM](https://github.com/iPromKnight/zilean) for a cached debrid contents.

 - **Additional Features**:
   - 🔒 **API Security**: Fortify your self-hosted API with a password to prevent unauthorized access.